 Are you spending more time on your laptop in the comfort of your home?
 Many of us now do.
-With social distancing rules in place, you may be working and studying from home.
+With social and physical distancing rules in place, you may be working and studying from home.

 You probably know that slouching for long periods of time can hurt your neck.
 It can cause shoulders to feel pain too.
 When you slouch, you curve your midback, placing your shoulder blades further apart and causing your shoulders to rotate in.
 This can create pain by putting your rotator cuff muscles on stretch.
 It can also lead to compression of your rotator cuff tendons, causing pain and inflammation of the tendons with movement.